 We won’t kid you.
 Skydiving is a dangerous sport, particularly if the proper precautions aren’t met, as are many things in life.
 But like those, if you pay attention to what you’re doing, stay aware of the hazards, and prepare for the possibility of them, you’ll either avoid the hazards or know how to handle them when they do arise.

 All of Skydive Hollister’s rigs are equipped with a device called an Automatic Activation Device (A.A.D.).
-This device constantly measures your speed and altitude during a skydive and — if you are going too fast too low — it will deploy your parachute for you.
+This device constantly calculates your speed and/versus altitude during a skydive and — if you are going too fast too low — it will deploy one of the your parachutes for you.

 Yes.
 Stills and video services are available.
-You will receive your photos and videos in raw digital format via USB flash drive.
+You will receive your photos or videos in digital format.

 Do you really have to?
 Your performance during the class will help your instructor evaluate your progress.
 It’s possible to take the 6 to maybe 8-hour ground school and jump the same day (if the weather permits), but your instructor makes the call.
 This will have to be scheduled properly with our reservations department prior to your first session.

 RESERVATIONS: 7 DAYS A WEEK | 10 AM – 4 PM